laurabpaulsen/pyriodic/docs/index.rst

 pyriodic documentation
 ======================

-Welcome to the documentation for the `pyriodic` package.
+Welcome to the documentation for `pyriodic`.

 .. toctree::
    :maxdepth: 2